Improving Artifact Robustness for CT Deep Learning Models Without Labeled Artifact Images via Domain Adaptation: Methods

 Our model architecture, depicted in Fig.~\ref{figModelArchitecture}, is adapted from the technique introduced by \cite{ganin2015unsupervised} to achieve this end, in which a domain classifier is added to an existing classification CNN, and its gradients are negated and scaled before being backpropagated further into the lower layers of the network.

 Specifically, \cite{ganin2015unsupervised} breaks their architecture into three networks: a feature extractor $G_f: \mathcal{I}\rightarrow\mathcal{F}$ where $\mathcal{F}$ is an arbitrary feature space, a label predictor $G_y: \mathcal{F}\rightarrow\mathbb{R}^{C}$ which maps latent features to probabilities for each of the valid labels in the classification problem ($C=11$ in the case of OrganAMNIST prediction), and a domain classifier $G_d:\mathcal{F}\rightarrow\mathbb{R}$ which maps latent features to a probability of the instance being from the target domain.
 A gradient reversal layer $R_\lambda$ is also included, whose sole hyperparameter is adaptation rate $\lambda$; during forward propagation, $R_\lambda$ acts as the identify transform ($R_\lambda(\mathbf{x})=x$), while during backpropagation, $R_\lambda$ scales the backpropagated gradient by $-\lambda$ ($\frac{dR_\lambda}{d\mathbf{x}}=-\lambda I$ where $I$ is the identity matrix, as per \cite{ganin2015unsupervised}).
 Intuitively, the gradient reversal layer moves feature extractor parameters in the opposite direction of what would help the domain classifier's performance.
-This forces features learned by the feature extractor to meet two goals.
-On one hand, the features must contain as little useful information for the domain classifier to predict domain from as possible.
-On the other, the features still must contain information which allows the label predictor to correctly classify on the labeled source dataset.
+This forces features learned by the feature extractor to simultaneously contain as little useful information for the domain classifier to predict domain from as possible, while also still containing information which allows the label predictor to correctly classify on the labeled source dataset.

 Given an instance $\mathbf{x}\in \mathcal{I}$, our full DANN can be expressed in the usual formulation as feature extraction $\mathbf{f}=G_f(\mathbf{x})$, label prediction $\mathbf{\hat y}=G_y(\mathbf{f})$, and domain classification $\hat d = G_d(R_\lambda(\mathbf{f}))$.
 In our implementation, $G_f$ starts with ResNet-50 \cite{he2016deep} outputting a flat vector of features of width 2048.
 We follow this by a linear layer of width 512 with ReLU activation.
 A 50\% dropout layer is used at this layer to help avoid overfitting. $G_y$ is a single linear layer of width $C$ followed by softmax. $G_d$ is a single linear layer of width $d$ followed by sigmoid.